 ✅ Know When to Walk Away

-If a speculative bet goes south, accept it and move on.
-Don’t let pride or emotion sink your long-term goals.
+If a bet goes south, accept it and move on.
+Don’t let pride ruin your long-term strategy.

 Also Read: What Is the 50/30/20 Rule and Does It Still Work?